 Local Emergency Planning Committee (LEPC)

-Local Emergency Planning Committees (LEPCs) was established in accordance with the federal Superfund Amendments and Reauthorization Act, Title III, Emergency Planning and Community Right-to-Know Act (EPCRA) of 1986.
+Local Emergency Planning Committees (LEPCs) were established in accordance with the federal Superfund Amendments and Reauthorization Act, Title III, Emergency Planning and Community Right-to-Know Act (EPCRA) of 1986.
 All LEPCs must develop an emergency response plan, review the plan at least annually, and provide information about chemicals in the community to citizens.
-The Baltimore City LEPC exercises its role with respect to hazardous chemicals and it has expanded its scope to include all-hazards preparedness.
+The Baltimore City LEPC exercises its role with respect to hazardous chemicals, and it has expanded its scope to include all-hazards preparedness.

 At a minimum, the LEPC membership must include: